codeyourinfra/codeyourinfra/README.md

 ## Environment variables

-Since [release 1.4.0](https://github.com/esign-consulting/codeyourinfra/tree/1.4.0), the Codeyourinfra project provides environment variables for changing the default behaviour of the development environment initialization.
+Since the [release 1.4.0](https://github.com/esign-consulting/codeyourinfra/tree/1.4.0), the Codeyourinfra project has been providing environment variables for changing the default behaviour of the development environment initialization.
 They are as follows:

 Environment variable | Required | Default | Choices | Comments
 -------------------- | -------- | ------- | ------- | --------